Supply & Demand Dynamics

 Onshore rigs have different power supply mechanisms, i.e. SCR or AC.
 SCR is old technology, whereas AC-powered (with variable speed) rigs allows adjusting the load and torque as required.
 This not only provides drilling efficiency and control but consumes less fuel and reduces wear and tear.
 The majority of new onshore rigs globally are equipped with the AC power system.
 However, in the Middle East, the majority of onshore rigs are equipped with the SCR system.
 In the USA, around 70% of the land rigs are AC powered.
 It is expected that AC powered and rigs will dominate the increase in rig supply capacity around the world.

-The Middle East market comprises national/domestic rig contractors and suppliers, as well as international players, with the domestic companies prevailing and controlling more than 70% of the rig fleet (including work-over rigs).
+The Middle East market for onshore drilling rigs consists of national/domestic rig contractors, as well as international players, with the domestic companies prevailing and controlling more than 70% of the rig fleet (including work-over rigs).
 Below is an approximate distribution of rig contractors and owners in the GCC region.
 Around 40% of the rig count in the region is high spec 2,000hp to 3,000hp rigs, with circa 25% of the units being 1,500hp to 2,000hp rigs and c.
 15% 1,000hp to 1,500hp rigs.
-Saudi Arabia has the largest number of operating rigs, almost equally followed by Kuwait, Iraq, UAE, and Oman.

 This information is as of Q4 2020 and based on various companies reports and presentations and our estimates.
 Counts of MB Petroleum, IDC and NDSC may require further verification on a number of rigs.